ibm-cloud-docs/activity-tracker/sqlquery.md

 {: note}

 ### Step 5.
-Running a query to determine the number of events in the archive file
+Run a query to determine the number of events in the archive file
 {: #sqlquery_step3-5}

 To report on the total number of events that are included in the archive file, run the following query: